You simply can’t beat a delicious rhubarb crumble made with your very own sweet, tart rhubarb stems.

 Stop harvesting rhubarb after mid-June to give the plants a chance to build up their reserves again for next year’s crop.

-NB: Never eat rhubarb leaves, as they are toxic.
+Note: Never eat rhubarb leaves, as they are toxic.
 Cut them off the harvested stems and either throw them away or compost them.

 Plant rhubarb in your garden this autumn and you’ll be enjoying delicious tarts and crumbles for years to come!